Natural Resources

 Ecological site concept

 The Thermic Very Deep Clayey Non-Cherty Limestone and Dolomite Residuum ecological site is of large extent.
 This site was likely primarily forested with mixed hardwoods, currently dominated by oak and hickory.
-It is characterized by rolling topography with gently sloping to very steep upland hills.
+This site has rolling topography with gently sloping to very steep upland hills.
 Ridges are typically wider and lower in elevation than other ridges in the MLRA.
-The primary land-use of this site currently is pasture and hay, although some areas are forested, mostly with second or third growth trees.
-Almost all of the forested portion has been cleared and grazed previously.
-Small acreages are cultivated in cropland.
-The forested state is considered to be a naturalized community as reference conditions could not be located for sampling and so there is no way to verify a reference community.
-Like most of the Ridge and Valley, this site has been heavily impacted by disturbance over the years.
+The primary land-use of this site is pasture and hay, although some areas are forested, mostly with second or third growth trees.
+Most of the forested portion was previously cleared and grazed.
+Small acreages are used as cropland.
+Because true reference conditions could not be located for sampling, the forested state is considered a naturalized community.
+Like most of the Southern Appalachian Ridges and Valleys, this site has been heavily impacted by disturbance over the years.
 Where forested, transition from an oak dominated to a maple/beech dominated forest is a concern.
-Invasive exotic plants and pathogens also pose a threat to forest health.
-On the site overall, urbanization is a major issue.
+Invasive, exotic plants and pathogens also pose a threat to forest health.
+Urban development is a major concern across this ecological site.

 Associated sites